 Rangers were wounded but their bravery and the mission they undertook had never been discussed before – until the site was re-opened.
 After the battle, the site was completely buried only now to be found by accident.

-Gary Sterne, a British military historian, found Maisy Battery after locating a hand drawn map in a US Army veteran’s uniform he had purchased.
+A British military historian, Gary Sterne found Maisy Battery after locating a hand-drawn map in a US Army veteran’s uniform he had purchased.
 The map of the area had an area marked as “Area of high resistance” which he had excavated and found all the bunkers and gun positions.

 It is now open for the public to explore near Grandcamp-Maisy, Normandy, France.
 Uncovered in 2006 many Veteran World War II Rangers have visited the site and told their stories for the first time.